-To further specify how you want the roles to be updated, choose the Deployment Settings link, and then set incremental deployment or simultaneous deployment in the Deployment update settings dialog box
+To further specify how you want the roles to be updated, choose the Settings link next to the Deployment update box, and then choose either the incremental update or simultaneous update option in the Deployment update settings dialog box.

-If you specify incremental deployment, each instance will be updated in turn, so that the application is always available.
-If you specify simultaneous deployment, all instances will be updated at the same time.
-Simultaneous deployment is faster, but your service might not be available during the update process.
+If you choose incremental update, each instance is updated one after another, so that the application is always available.
+If you choose simultaneous update, all instances are updated at the same time.
+Simultaneous updating is faster, but your service might not be available during the update process.